Eta and rho invariants on manifolds with edges: Index theorem for Galois coverings with edge singular boundary

 Evenness or oddness of $\widetilde{\mathbb{D}}$ guarantees that the heat kernels $\exp (-t\widetilde{\mathbb{D}}^*\widetilde{\mathbb{D}})$ and $\exp (-t\widetilde{\mathbb{D}}\widetilde{\mathbb{D}}^*)$ both lie in the even subcalculus.
 In \cite[(3.4)]{APSa} the authors define a function

 on the double manifold $\widetilde{X}_d$.
-The short time asymptotic expansion of $F(p,t)$ follows from Theorem \ref{trace-class-Galois} and \eqref{H-exp} and in particular obtain ($b_i$ denote the dimensions of the various edge singular strata in the double manifold $\widetilde{X}_d$)
+The short time asymptotic expansion of $F(p,t)$ follows from Theorem \ref{trace-class-Galois} and \eqref{H-exp} and in particular obtain ($b_i, i \in I$ denote the dimensions of the various edge singular strata in the double manifold $\widetilde{X}_d$)

 where $\mathfrak{I}_i = \varnothing$ if $(m+1-b_i)$ is odd and $\mathfrak{I}_i=\N_0$ if $(m+1-b_i)$ is even.
-In the present context, the central observation of Atiyah-Patodi-Singer in \cite[(3.8)]{APSa}, worked out in detail in the proof of Proposition \ref{eta-exists} and carries over verbatim to the non-compact setting of Galois coverings, is that
+In the present context, the central observation of Atiyah-Patodi-Singer in \cite[(3.8)]{APSa}, worked out in detail in the proof of Proposition \ref{eta-exists} and carried over to the non-compact setting of Galois coverings, is that

 Assumptions on the dimensions $b_i$ imply that the coefficients $C'_{\frac{b_i}{2}}$ are always trivial and hence the eta invariant $\eta_\Gamma (\widetilde{D})$ is well-defined. \end{proof}